retry51776/notes/psychlogy/README.md

     - 3.4.1 If there is another party, remember compromise
     - 3.4.2 Solution can be incremental improvement
   - 3.5 training
+    - 3.5.1 confirm improvement
-    - 3.5.1 repeatation is the key
+    - 3.5.2 repeatation is the key
   - 3.6 explore alternative
     - 3.6.1 what if?
   - 3.7 conclusion